HuygensING/suriano/report/README_SCANS.md

 writing on the page.
 Often that was the biggest piece of the page, but in other cases the most conspicuous writing was just a formula, with some smaller, more content-rich writing in an other direction.
 Then we went for that smaller piece.

-## How to use this set of scans

-The division of files in folders of 100 pages might seem arbitrary, but it is actually helpful if you need to transport the pages in smaller chunks.
-Some cloud services, such as Dropbox, Surfdrive and others fail in mysterious ways if you ask them to handle a lot of files, or they do not resume an upload of download after a glitch in the network connection.

-However, if you use this dataset in an application, it is recommended to let the files land in one single directory, or possibly in directories per filza.
-There will be no clashes, since every file has a unique name within the dataset.

-Except for the pages in `covers`, you can also leave out the sequence numbers, which may or may not be handy.
-There will be no clashes, and the ordering will be the same.

-This hinges on two things:

-*   we have checked that the page numbers do increase: there are no two pages with a different sequence number while the combination of their page number and`rv` specifier are identical;
-*   in the case of `bis` and `ter` pages: in the natural sort order `bis` comes before `ter`, and the page without these suffixes comes before the two;
-*   in the natural sort order `r` comes before `v`.

-In our pipeline to produce the Suriano corpus on the web, we have done exactly this: we made a flat directory of all scans, with simplified file names.